 Rosewood and its destruction did not exist in a vacuum.
 It was part of a much larger history of racial violence in American history.
 These connections with local, regional, and national trends resonates across time and space.
 Today, Americans of all backgrounds need to develop an awareness of this historical context in order to fully understand the importance of Rosewood and related events.

 The 1923 Rosewood massacre occurred during Jim Crow.
 It occurred during a particularly violent period following World War I when race riots gripped dozens of towns during the Red Summer of 1919 alone.
 In Florida alone, race riots in Ocoee and Perry were part of a much longer tradition of anti-Black violence in the state, where more African Americans were lynched than any other southern state.
 The media contributed to this violence by representing African Americans as deviant and dangerous (e.g., Birth of a Nation) while leaders of the eugenics movement re-wrote US immigration policy in 1924, of which several parts survive to this day.

-The country increasingly came under the influence of irrational, labor-hostile forms of global Capitalism which continue today.
+The country increasingly came under the influence of irrational, labor-hostile forms of businesses and government agencies.
 Understanding how these changing trends interacted at various scales provides a deeper analytical framework for understanding the riot in Rosewood.
 Ultimately, it was an intersection of various forms of violence which drove events like the destruction of Rosewood.
-To fully appreciate how these events echo across time and space, we need new explanations regarding racial violence.

-The research for this site is dedicated to investigating the intersection of various forms of violence in the past and present through a mixed methods approach.
-This project also seeks to develop a sensitive approach inviting descendants and community members to come together in the interest of calmly discussing issues of reconciliation in the present.
+The research for this site is dedicated to investigating the intersection of these forms of violence in the past and present.
+A central goal is the articulation of how past racial violence resonates across time and space to inform modern social inequality.
+This project also seeks to build a better tomorrow by encouraging a sensitive approach inviting descendants, landowners, and the public into a conversation on reconciliation in the present.
+This includes discussing reparations.